 Taking on the federal government is always a challenge.
 The cases are complicated, and the government's lawyers have tons of resources.
-If you are thinking about suing the government, you should strongly consider getting legal advice from an experienced attorney who can help you better understand your rights, explain your options, and represent you in court.
+If you are thinking about suing the government, consider getting legal advice from an experienced attorney.
+They can help you better understand your rights, explain your options, and represent you in court.

 What Is the Department of Homeland Security?

-DHS is one of only 15 cabinet-level departments of the federal government: it is responsible for public security.
-With more than 240,000 employees, it is the third largest federal department (after the Departments of Defense and Veterans' Affairs).
-It was formed in 2003 after the 9/11 attacks; its mission involves anti-terrorism, border security, cyber security, customs and immigration, and disaster prevention and management.
+DHS is one of only 15 cabinet-level departments of the federal government.
+It handles public security.
+With more than 240,000 employees, it is the third largest federal department (after the Departments of Defense and Veterans Affairs).
+It began in 2003 after the 9/11 attacks.
+Its mission involves anti-terrorism, border security, cybersecurity, customs and immigration, law enforcement, and disaster prevention and management.

-DHS is headed by the Secretary of Homeland Security.
-Within DHS, there are a number of federal agencies.
+The Secretary of Homeland Security manages DHS.
+Within DHS, there are several federal agencies.
 The following list includes the most notable and a brief explanation of duties:

 - Transportation Security Administration (TSA): transportation security

-- Immigration and Customs Enforcement (ICE): detention and removal of non-citizens
+- Immigration and Customs Enforcement (ICE): detention and removal of non-citizen migrants

 - U.S. Citizenship and Immigration Services (USCIS): immigration and citizenship benefit determinations

-- U.S. Customs and Border Protection (CBP): immigration and customs inspections and border patrol
+- U.S. Customs and Border Protection (CBP): immigration officers and customs inspections and border patrol

 - Federal Emergency Management Agency (FEMA): supports people, especially first responders, in times of crisis